Accused Seattle gunman suffers severe mental illness, his lawyer says

 "I do not know at this point in time why Mr. Ybarra's illness brought him to Seattle Pacific University, but I can tell you that he recognizes the suffering of the victims and their families.
 He is sorry for their pain," she said.

-Citing unidentified police sources, local KIRO-TV said Ybarra had visited the Columbine high school in Colorado where two students killed a teacher and 12 classmates before taking their own lives in 1999.

-A 19-year-old SPU freshman who was shot during the rampage died a short time later.
-A 20-year-old woman remained hospitalized on Friday in serious condition in the intensive care unit, although she was conscious and breathing on her own.
+One man who was shot during the rampage died a short time later, while a badly wounded woman remained hospitalized on Friday in serious condition in the intensive care unit, although she was conscious and breathing on her own.

-A 24-year-old man was in satisfactory condition with pellet wounds.
-A 22-year-old man was treated for minor injuries suffered in the scuffle with the suspect, police said.
+A second man was in satisfactory condition with pellet wounds.
+A third man was treated for minor injuries suffered in the scuffle with the suspect, police said.
+All four were in their 20s.
 The bloodshed in Seattle marked the latest in a series of mass shootings at schools and other public places across the United States in recent years that have renewed a national debate over gun safety and mental illness.

-Two weeks ago, a 22-year-old man stabbed three people to death and fatally shot three others before taking his own life in a rampage across a college town near the University of California at Santa Barbara.
+"When something like this occurs in our midst, it reminds us that we live in a world that is broken, and there are not easy answers," Bob Zurinsky, assistant director of university ministries, told hundreds of mourners gathered on Friday at a Methodist church near campus for a special prayer service.

 (Additional reporting by Jimmy Lovaas and Bryan Cohen in Seattle; Writing by Steve Gorman and Eric M. Johnson; Editing by Sandra Maler and Peter Cooney)